FraFerrazzi/final_assignment/README.md

 The simulation environment seen in Gazebo is the following:
 ![simulation_environment](https://github.com/FraFerrazzi/final_assignment/blob/noetic/images/Schermata%202022-02-01%20alle%2020.54.15.png)
-It can can be seen the same simulation in Rviz, which is the following:
+It can can be seen the same simulation environment in Rviz, which is the following:
 ![rviz_environment](https://github.com/FraFerrazzi/final_assignment/blob/noetic/images/Schermata%202022-02-01%20alle%2021.35.05.png)
 This solution is developed by: Francesco Ferrazzi 5262829.